Information-Thermodynamic Bound on Information Flow in Turbulent Cascade: Numerical simulation

-We now estimate the LR defined by (\ref{LR_def-1}) and (\ref{LR_def-2}).
-To this end, we first estimate the MI.
-Note that the naive binning approach is not feasible in this case because it requires estimation of the $2(N+1)$-dimensional probability density $p_t({\bm U}^<_K,{\bm U}^>_K)$.
-Instead, we use the so-called Kraskov-St\"ogbauer-Grassberger (KSG) estimator~\cite{kraskov2004estimating,khan2007relative,holmes2019estimation,Note4}, which has the advantage that it does not require estimation of the underlying probability density.
-The KSG estimator uses the distances to the $k$-th nearest neighbors of the sample points in the data to detect the structures of the underlying probability distribution.
-While we set $k=4$ here, following \cite{kraskov2004estimating}, essentially the same result can be obtained for other values of $k$.
+In the estimation of the mutual information, we first note that the naive binning approach is not feasible because it requires estimation of the $2(N+1)$-dimensional probability density $p_t({\bm U}^<_K,{\bm U}^>_K)$.
+Instead, we use the so-called Kraskov-St\"ogbauer-Grassberger (KSG) estimator~\cite{kraskov2004estimating,khan2007relative,holmes2019estimation}, which has the advantage that it does not require estimation of the underlying probability density.
+The KSG estimator uses the distances to the $\kappa$-th nearest neighbors of the sample points in the data to detect the structures of the underlying probability distribution.
+While we set $\kappa=4$ here, following Ref.~\cite{kraskov2004estimating}, essentially the same result can be obtained for other values of $\kappa$.
 Because the KSG estimator is based on the local uniformity assumption of the probability density, the estimated value approaches the true value as $N_{\mathrm{samp}}\rightarrow\infty$ when this assumption is satisfied.

-Figure~\ref{fig:Fig2}(b) shows the estimated MI $\hat{I}^{(k)}_{\mathrm{KSG}}[{\bm U}^<_K(t):{\bm U}^>_K(t)]$.
-Its standard deviation is also estimated to be $\sim10^{-3}$ by subsampling~\cite{holmes2019estimation,Note4}, which lies within the marker size.
-Notably, the MI is almost independent of $K$ in the inertial range, while it takes relatively large and small values in the injection and dissipation scales, respectively.
-This result reflects the dynamics that is scale-invariant in the inertial range while affected by external forces and thermal fluctuations in the injection and dissipation scales.
+In the following, we denote by $\hat{I}^{(\kappa)}_{\mathrm{KSG}}[{\bm U}^<_K(t):{\bm U}^>_K(t)]$ the KSG estimator of the mutual information $I[{\bm U}^<_K(t):{\bm U}^>_K(t)]$.

-The LR can be estimated by substituting $\hat{I}^{(k)}_{\mathrm{KSG}}$ into (\ref{LR_def-1}) or (\ref{LR_def-2}).
-Note that this procedure requires high accuracy in the estimation of the MI because the LR is defined through increments in the MI.
+The information flow $\dot{\mathcal{I}}_K$ can be estimated by using the KSG estimator.
+Note that this procedure requires high accuracy in the estimation of the mutual information because the information flow is defined through infinitesimal increments in the mutual information.
 Because it is not feasible to increase the number of samples, we instead take the approach of using the largest possible time increment $\Delta t$.
-Correspondingly, we focus only on $l^<_K$, because $l^>_K$ is defined through increments in the small-scale shell variables ${\bm U}^>_K$, which are fast variables relative to ${\bm U}^<_K$.
-We therefore estimate $l^<_K$, as defined by (\ref{LR_def-1}), using
+That is, we define the estimated information flow $\hat{\dot{\mathcal{I}}}_K$ by

 Because we are interested in $K$ within the inertial range, we choose $\Delta t$ such that it is smaller than the smallest time scale in the inertial range.
 Therefore, we set $\Delta t=0.1\tau_\eta$, where $\tau_\eta:=\eta/u_\eta$ denotes the typical time scale at the Kolmogorov dissipation scale.
 Note that $\Delta t$ is different from the time step $\delta t:=10^{-5}\tau_\eta$ used in solving (\ref{sabra shell model}) numerically.